 There are many solutions available for denatl phobia, starting with telling the dentist staff about your worries and fears and booking the first appointment of the day so that you don’t have to wait.
 Other options would be to bring your favourite music on your phone or bring a friend to your dentist’s visit.
 The use of laughing gas and intravenous sedation are also options in some cases. (check with the dentist).

 You should schedule the appointment at a time when you feel most relaxed to visit the dentist.

 Try to choose a time for your dental visit when you’re less likely to be rushed or under pressure.
 Block out an hour before and after your dental appointment so that you have plenty of time.

 It is also a good idea to check with the dental receptionist as to the practice’s busiest periods so you can avoid waiting, and the dentist and staff have more time to help you.

-It’s often best to be open about your fears.
+It’s often best to be open about your fears, such as fear of pain, fear of needles, noise, or smell.
 If you’re tense or anxious, tell our dentist and dental staff.
 Getting your concerns out in the open will let us adapt the treatment to your needs.

 The first appointment should really be used to build rapport with your dentist, and allow him or her to alleviate some of your fears.

 Request to sit in while the dentist treats another friend or family member so that you can become accustomed to the environment.